ikhwansahalan/22076332_AA1/README.md

 2. Create a new SAS Enterprise Miner process flow diagram
 3. Place the input data source on the process flow diagram

 After acquiring and modifying the dataset, a new project in SAS Enterprise Miner was set up.
 A diagram named "TEST" was created in the project and the dataset was imported into the File Import node.
-The diagram below is the overall view of the workflow diagram that was implemented for this project:
+The figure below is the overall view of the workflow diagram that was implemented for this project:

 ![Screenshot 2024-01-08 214906](https://github.com/ikhwansahalan/22076332_AA1/assets/143061425/b209aeb4-e96e-44ab-a675-ca5161d1e8f5)